-- 10.35 Collusion is where a student either: - i. presents for assessment work done in collaboration with another as entirely their own; or - ii. collaborates with another student on work which is submitted as that other student's work. - 10.36 Where students in a class are instructed or encouraged to work together in the pursuit of an assignment or other assessed task, such activity is regarded as approved collaboration and not collusion, although there may be a requirement for each student to identify their own contribution. - 10.37 Students may not lend their work which has been submitted for assessment to another student, this includes former students.
+- 10.36 Collusion is where a student either: - i. presents for assessment work done in collaboration with another as entirely their own; or - ii. collaborates with another student on work which is submitted as that other student's work. - 10.37 Where students in a class are instructed or encouraged to work together in the pursuit of an assignment or other assessed task, such activity is regarded as approved collaboration and not collusion, although there may be a requirement for each student to identify their own contribution. - 10.38 Students may not lend their work which has been submitted for assessment to another student, this includes former students.
 Students should treat their academic work as their own property.
 It is a student's responsibility to protect their own work.
 Students should ensure that electronic copies of their work are stored securely and cannot be copied or stolen by another person; for example, in computer laboratories.
-Student IDs and passwords are for the exclusive use of the account holder and must never be shared. - 10.38 Plagiarism (including self-plagiarism) is where a student either; - i. presents work for assessment which contains the unacknowledged published or unpublished words, thoughts, judgements, ideas, structures or images of some other person or persons.
-This includes material downloaded from electronic sources, and material sourced or contracted from a third party; or; - ii. presents for assessment work which that student has previously submitted for assessment as part of the same or another module or course, or at another institution, without citing that it was used previously This is known as self-plagiarism, and relates to the principle that a student may not receive credit for the same piece of work more than once unless specifically required to resubmit work as a requirement of reassessment. - 10.39 It is not an offence for a student to draw upon the work or ideas of another person where this is appropriately acknowledged.
+Student IDs and passwords are for the exclusive use of the account holder and must never be shared.

+10.39 Plagiarism (including self-plagiarism) is where a student either;

+- presents work for assessment which contains the unacknowledged published or unpublished words, thoughts, judgements, ideas, structures or images of some other person or persons.
+This includes material sought from electronic sources such as Artificial intelligence (AI) technology or other software, and material sourced or contracted from a third party; or; - ii. presents for assessment work which that student has previously submitted for assessment as part of the same or another module or course, or at another institution, without citing that it was used previously This is known as self-plagiarism, and relates to the principle that a student may not receive credit for the same piece of work more than once unless specifically required to resubmit work as a requirement of reassessment. - 10.40 The University expects its students to submit work that is original to them and demonstrates their independent thought, whilst clearly acknowledging all of the sources that they have consulted in compiling their assignment.
 Plagiarism can be avoided by the accurate use of academic apparatus including quotation marks, the provision of detailed references and a full bibliography.
-Quotations from the published or unpublished work of other persons must always be attributed, both at the appropriate point in the text, and in the bibliography at the end of the piece of work.
-Extensive quotations, close paraphrasing, copying from the work of another person, including another student, or using the ideas of another person, without proper acknowledgement, may constitute plagiarism.
+Quotations from the published or unpublished work of other persons or Artificial intelligence (AI) technology or other software must always be attributed, both at the appropriate point in the text, and in the bibliography at the end of the piece of work.
+Extensive quotations, close paraphrasing, copying from the work of another person, including another student, or using the ideas of another person, or Artificial intelligence (AI) technology or other software without proper acknowledgement, may constitute plagiarism.
+The use of any machine or third party human to generate an assignment on behalf of a student is a form of academic misconduct, that not only provides an unfair advantage but inhibits the development of crucial critical thinking skills by that student.
+Students should include a paragraph at the end of any assignment that used Generative AI in compiling their submission, explaining which Generative AI was used (including the version where relevant/known), what they used the Generative AI for and how they used it to get the results/final submitted draft of their assignment.
+Failure to do so is academic misconduct.